10 Japanese Horror Movies to Watch in 2024 - Metropolis Japan

 2. Ju-on: The Grudge (2002)

 If haunted houses are your thing, Ju-on is essential viewing.
 The film follows the tragic and terrifying curse of a family home in suburban Tokyo.
 It’s not just one ghost but a series of interwoven stories that will make you question the safety of any home.
-Director Takashi Shimizu has a knack for turning ordinary settings into nightmare fuel, and the sound design alone is enough to make you shiver.
+Rolling Stone film critic David Fear captures the unsettling essence, “lank-haired angry spirits, eerie children, technophobia, free-floating post-millennial dread, a stark view of humanity, and the occasional slate-gray fingers mysteriously massaging someone’s scalp from inside the back of their head.”
+Director Takashi Shimizu clearly has a knack for turning ordinary settings into nightmare fuel, and the sound design alone is enough to make you shiver.

 Fun fact: The iconic croaking sound Kayako makes is one of the most haunting noises in Japanese horror.
 It sticks with you long after the credits roll.